BR

 How many threatened species are in BR?

-BR has 1,663 threatened species recorded in the SpeciesRadar database — 362 of those are Critically Endangered (CR), facing an extremely high risk of extinction.
+BR has 1,663 threatened species recorded on SpeciesRadar — 362 of those are Critically Endangered, facing an extremely high risk of extinction.
 The figures combine IUCN Red List data with national red list assessments where available.

 What is the most endangered species in BR?

-Among the 362 Critically Endangered species in BR, Exaerete smaragdina is one of the most at-risk — featured prominently on the country dashboard.
-The full list of CR species is filterable on the country page.
+Among the 362 Critically Endangered species in BR, Atlantic Helicopter (Platystigma pronoti) is one of the most at-risk — featured prominently on the country dashboard.
+The full list of Critically Endangered species is filterable on the Species tab.

 What protected areas exist in BR?

-BR has 56 protected areas catalogued in SpeciesRadar, sourced from WDPA and national designations.
-Notable sites include Caatinga, Central Amazon, Cerrado, Mata Atlântica, Pantanal and 51 others.
+BR has 56 protected areas catalogued on SpeciesRadar, sourced from the WDPA and national designations.
+Notable sites include Caatinga, Central Amazon, Cerrado, and Mata Atlântica, among 52 others.
+The full list is sortable and downloadable on the Protected Areas tab.